 FSPs carry out clinical trials in a way that is more productive than most companies are capable of.
 They have an infrastructure set up to share workloads, allocate and move resources, and adapt their approach according to the operating model and strategy.

 Team members at the FSP can provide your company with the skills and knowledge you may not possess in house.
 Plus, they have access to additional technology to enhance your clinical studies — these tools and software will be included as part of the contract.
 You may even be able to use the provider to penetrate new markets that would have otherwise been inaccessible to your company.

-When clinical trials consume your in-house staff, there is a higher risk of errors, both to the clinical trials and to other business activities.
+When clinical trials consume your in-house staff, there is a higher risk of errors, both in clinical trials and in other business activities.
 This is preventable by using an FSP.
 Not only are the team members fully dedicated to your clinical trial, but the FSP will also put quality controls in place to ensure high performance and productivity.

-Just hiring any FSP is no guarantee of a successful outcome.
-You need to find a service provider like ProPharma Group who will give you the following.
+Just hiring any FSP team is no guarantee of a successful outcome.
+You need to find a service provider like ProPharma who will give you the following.

 Even if an FSP team is taking care of the majority of the work in your clinical trial, the process does need to be collaborative.

 The FSP team will likely have recommendations for how to improve collaboration based on their prior experience.
 This will range from how to track deliverables and process billing to the use of systems and managing the project in general.

 At ProPharma, we ensure there is consistency throughout the process, such as keeping all our team members up to date and dealing with reassignment in the case of employee departure.